Contact the GG Archives

 A vessel's registered tonnage, whether gross or net, is practically the same under the American rules and the British rules.
 When measured according to the Panama or Suez tonnage rules most vessels have larger gross and net tonnages than when measured by British or American national rules.

-Source: Article appearing in the American Export Lines, Passenger List from June 28, 1932.
+Article appearing in an American Export Lines Passenger List from June 28, 1932.

 For a more detailed discussion on Ship Tonnage and related computations, see: